-The list you're viewing is made up of many different people, including Cary Grant and Richard Nixon.
+The list you're viewing is made up of many different victims of strokes, including Luke Perry, Bill Paxton, Cary Grant, Louis Pasteur, and Richard Nixon.

-This list answers the questions, "Which celebrities have died from stroke?" and "Which famous people died due to stroke?"
+This list, ranked loosely by popularity, answers the questions, "Which celebrities have died from stroke?" and "Which famous people died due to stroke?"

 These notable stroke deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has stroke as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

 - Photo: Fredrick Brown / Getty ImagesCoy Luther "Luke" Perry III (October 11, 1966 – March 4, 2019) was an American actor.
 He became a teen idol for playing Dylan McKay on the TV series Beverly Hills, 90210 from 1990 to 1995, and again from 1998 to 2000.
 He also starred as Fred Andrews on the CW series Riverdale, had guest roles on notable shows such as Criminal Minds, Law & Order: Special Victims Unit, The Simpsons, and Will & Grace, and also starred in several films, including Buffy the Vampire Slayer (1992), 8 Seconds (1994), The Fifth Element (1997), and Once Upon a Time in Hollywood (2019), his final feature performance.... more